 - Wheel-Rail Interaction Conference (May)

-- The U of M Student Chapter won the Student Chapter of the Year Award at the 2017 CITE Conference.
+- CITE Student Chapter of the Year Award

 For our 2018 technical trip six Student Chapter members spent their reading week break in Colombia!
 Over the 9-day long trip, we visited the cities of Bogota and Cartagena.
 In Bogota, we had a tour of ciclovia and an awesome 5-hour bike tour of the city!
 Although we were unable to coordinate a tour of Transmillenio in Bogota, we had several opportunities to ride the new BRT system.
 In Cartagena we had a tour of the largest container port in Colombia (4th largest in Latin America).
 In addition to our tours, we experienced many other forms of transportation throughout our trip including a boat ride to a small island near Cartagena where we had a chance to snorkel and a cable car ride down from Mount Monserrate in Bogota after we climbed the 600m tall mountain!
 It was a successful trip in teaching the students about transportation systems in other cities.